 6. Saw Palmetto (Serenoa repens)

 Saw palmetto is a small palm tree that is believed to have anti-androgenic effects.
 Even though there are studies ongoing for Saw Palmetto, it is mainly studied for BPH (Benign prostatic hypertrophy, prostate enlargement), and scientific evidence for use in PCOS or Hirsutism is still lacking.
 Click here to learn more about Saw Palmetto.

 7. Chaste Tree (Vitex agnus-castus)

 Chaste Tree is sometimes used in traditional medicine for hormone imbalances.
 It may have an impact on prolactin levels, however the exact role and its implications are not clear yet.
 Further studies and research is required to know more about the effect of Chaste Tree on Hirsutism and PCOS.
 Click here to learn more about Chaste Tree.

 8. White Peony & Licorice

-Black cohosh is another herb with anti-androgenic effects, however there is no scientific evidence that suggests such an effect in Hirsutism or PCOS.
-Don’t take it, if you have liver disease or a clotting disorder and make sure consult your doctor before taking it.
+Black cohosh is another herb that is thought to have anti-androgenic effects, however there is no scientific evidence that suggests such an effect in Hirsutism or PCOS.
+Don’t take it if you have liver disease or a clotting disorder and make sure you consult your doctor before taking it.
 Click here to learn more about Black Cohosh.